hpcflow/matflow/docs/source/reference/glossary.rst

 A workflow template parameterises a workflow, providing the required input values for the task schemas of the workflow.
 However, it doesn't actually run the :ref:`workflow <def_workflow>`.
-A workflow template consists of the matflow environment, the :ref:`task schemas <def_task_schema>`, and the :ref:`command files <def_command_files>`.
+A workflow template is usually just the list of tasks, but can optionally include matflow environment, the :ref:`task schemas <def_task_schema>`, and the :ref:`command files <def_command_files>`.